Saturday, January 31, 2026

 This is a new hybrid option/ETF Dumb Money/Smart Money Indicator as a INT/LT term (outlook 2-6 mns) bearish sentiment indicator.
 The use of ETFs increases the duration (term).

 With the sister options Hedge Spread as a ST/INT indicator (outlook 1-3 mns), bearish sentiment rose slightly but remains near a weak Sell.
 A new composite SPX options indicator uses both the volume adj (1/B-A) and P/C equivalent spread (A-B) to compensate for the discrepancy between the two.
-This replaces the old SPX options indicator for the SPX ETFs + options below and the INT/LT composite No chart.
+This replaces the old SPX options indicator for the SPX ETFs + options below and the INT/LT composite.
+No chart.

 For the NDX combining the hybrid ETF options plus NDX 3X ETF sentiment with the interest rate effect, (outlook 2 to 4 mns) bearish sentiment shows similar extremes between ETF and options as in late 2020 which resulted in a choppy market until options sentiment rose.
 Note QQQ options are optimal, but are N/A and are included in ETF options.